knipknap/docker-deployment-action/README.md

 SSH private key used to connect to the docker host

-### `deployment_mode`
-Deployment mode either docker-swarm or docker-compose.
-Default is docker-compose.
-### `copy_stack_file`
-Copy stack file to remote server and deploy from the server.
-Default is false.
 ### `deploy_path`
 The path where the stack files will be copied to.
 Default ~/docker-deployment.

 ### `stack_file_name`
 Docker stack file used.
 Default is docker-compose.yaml

+### `env_file_name`
+Docker environment file used to substitute variables in the stack file.
+Default is .env

 ### `keep_files`
 Number of the files to be kept on the server.
 Default is 3.

 ### `docker_prune`
 A boolean input to trigger docker prune command.
-### `pre_deployment_command_args`
-The args for the pre deploument command.
-Applicable only for docker-compose.

 ### `pull_images_first`
-Pull docker images before deploying.
-Applicable only for docker-compose.
+Pull docker images using docker-compose before deploying.

 ## License